 Magazines and websites that focus on luxury topics and finance are excellent choices for reaching high-end customers.
 You could run pay-per-click (PPC) ads or sponsored posts on these sites.

 Influencer marketing is also a common choice among luxury brands.
-Seventy-three percent of luxury brands use it, compared to 54 % of non-luxury brands.
 When people see their favorite influencers using your products, it builds your brand's image.

 How to position yourself as a luxury brand